LuisLechugaRuiz/ros_img_processor/README.md

 Check your webcam encodings (yuyv,mjpeg,...) and set them accordingly at file launch/usb_camera.launch

 ## Perception Exercise
-A function to detect circles and show in the RVIZ the direction vector has been implemented.
-The images below show the different direction vector depending on the position of the detected circle.
+A function to detect circles and show the direction vector (in RVIZ) has been implemented.
+The images below show the different direction vectors depending on the position of the detected circles.

 ![alt text](https://github.com/LuisLechugaRuiz/ros_img_processor/blob/master/Photos/Photo1.png)